 We recently launched a third variety – Ginger n Spice – to meet the demand for a 'spicier' blend that could also meet the emerging demand for dairy-free and vegan products.

 We are excited by what’s in store for Bondi Chai, and we’ve never lost sight of the fact that the product is the real hero in this story.

 We’re grateful every day for all the people who help us to make, pack and distribute Bondi Chai to every corner of our country and many parts of the world.

-But we are most grateful for the really important people in this story… the raving fans of Bondi Chai who have adopted our products as their favourite drink and help to keep Bondi Chai on a continuous growth curve.
+But we are most grateful for the really important people in our world… the ever-growing band of raving fans of Bondi Chai who have adopted our products as their favourite drink and help to keep Bondi Chai on a continuous growth curve.